For even more cozy recipes, be sure to subscribe to my newsletter.

 - Set a large pot of water to boil.

-- Add the chili paste: Stir in chili paste (or red pepper flakes), and season the vegetables with salt.
-Saute for 1-2 minutes on medium-low until the chili begins to smell aromatic.1 tablespoon Calabrian chili paste, Salt
+- Add the chili paste: Stir in 1 tablespoon Calabrian chili paste (or red pepper flakes), and season the vegetables with salt.
+Saute for 1 - 2 minutes on medium-low until the chili begins to smell aromatic.

-- Finish the sauce: Add tomato paste and honey to the vegetables, and stir to incorporate.
-Saute for another 4-5 minutes over medium heat, stirring frequently, until the tomato paste starts to caramelize on the bottom and sides of the pan and the oil turns bright red.
-Stir in the vinegar, then turn the heat off.
+- Finish the sauce: Add ¼ cup tomato paste and 1 tablespoon honey to the vegetables, and stir to incorporate.
+Saute for another 4 - 5 minutes over medium heat, stirring frequently, until the tomato paste starts to caramelize on the pan and the oil turns bright red.
+Stir in 1 teaspoon white vinegar, then turn the heat off.
 Note: At this point, you’ve made the base of your sauce.
-The sauce will eventually get mixed into your pasta (with some pasta water to loosen the sauce), so it should taste slightly more pungent than you want it to be.
-In other words, it should be slightly spicier, more acidic, and saltier.
-If you want it spicier, feel free to add in more of the chili paste or red pepper flakes.
-Depending on your spice tolerance and the heat of the chilies you have, you could very well be adding in an additional tablespoon (or even two).¼ cup tomato paste, 1 teaspoon white vinegar, 1 tablespoon honey
+The sauce will eventually get mixed into your pasta, so it should taste slightly more pungent than you want it to be.
+It may feel spicier, more acidic, and saltier than desired.

-- Cook the pasta: Meanwhile, once the water is boiling, salt the water and add your pasta.
-Cook, according to package instructions, until the pasta is just barely al dente.
-Reserve ¾ cup of pasta water.8 ounces dried pasta
+- Cook the pasta: Once the water is boiling, salt the water and add 8 ounces dried pasta.
+Cook according to package instructions, until the pasta is just barely al dente.
+Reserve ¾ cup of pasta water.

 - Finish the dish: To finish the pasta, transfer the pasta to the skillet with a slotted spoon, and stir to combine, loosening the sauce with a bit of pasta water at a time.
-Set the dutch oven over medium heat, and let the sauce reduce for 1-2 minutes, then add more pasta water if desired until you’ve reached your desired consistency.
+Set the dutch oven over medium heat, and reduce sauce for 1 - 2 minutes.
+Add pasta water to reach desired consistency.
 The sauce should nicely cling to the pasta but still feel saucy.
 Season again with salt and add additional chili paste or red pepper if desired.

-- Serve: Garnish with cheese and serve immediately.¼ cup Parmigiano-Reggiano cheese
+- Serve: Garnish with ¼ cup Parmigiano-Reggiano cheese and serve immediately.

 Video